telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 __Exporting Visual Settings__

-Using the ExcelML method allows you to export the visual settings (themes) to the Excel file.
-ExcelML has also a visual representation of the alternating row color.
-This feature works only if __EnableAlternatingRow__ property is set to *true*.
-Note that it does not transfer the alternating row settings that come from control theme.
-RadGridView will also export all conditional formatting to the Excel file.
+Using the **ExcelML** method allows you to export the visual settings (themes) to the Excel file. **ExcelML** has also a visual representation of the alternating row color.
+This feature works only if the __EnableAlternatingRow__ property is set to *true*.
+Note that it does not transfer the alternating row settings that come from control theme. **RadGridView** will also export all conditional formatting to the Excel file.
 The row height is exported with the default DPI transformation (60pixels = 72points).

-You can enable exporting visual settings through the ExportVisualSettings property.
-By default the value of this property is false. __ExportVisualSettings__*false*
+You can enable exporting visual settings through the **ExportVisualSettings** property.
+By default, the value of this property is *false*.

 #### Setting ExportVisualSettings